 If you’re looking to save money across pantry items such as nuts, seeds, flours and meals, I personally shop at The Wholefood Collective – great whole foods at heavily discounted prices (all home delivered), click HERE to take a look.

-- My personal preference is the coconut milk - delicious!
+- 250 ml milk (1 cup) of your choice, my personal preference is coconut milk - delicious!